-Stock market today: Asian shares track Wall Street rally despite mixed signals on regional economies
+Stock market today: World shares track Wall Street rally as Britain reports inflation fell in June

-BANGKOK (AP) — Asian shares were mostly higher on Wednesday after a rally on Wall Street fueled by the frenzy around artificial intelligence.
+BANGKOK (AP) — Shares opened higher in Europe on Wednesday, taking their cues from gains in Asia and on Wall Street.
 U.S. futures were little changed and oil prices fell.

+Britain reported inflation fell to 7.9% in June, a 15-month low.
+Economists had forecast inflation would decline to 8.2%, but it did better than that thanks to falling fuel prices and milder food price increases.

+It’s a relief for struggling consumers and is a further welcome sign that upward price pressures are abating.
+That has raised hopes among investors that central banks might begin winding down the latest cycle of interest rate hikes.

+The future for the S&P 500 edged less than 0.1% higher and that for the Dow Jones Industrial Average gained 0.1%.

-Hong Kong’s Hang Seng index fell 0.3% to 18,968.45, partly due to selling of property shares after troubled developer China Evergrande reported its total debts rose in the past two years to about $340 billion.
+In Asian trading, Hong Kong’s Hang Seng index fell 0.3% to 18,952.31, partly due to selling of property shares after troubled developer China Evergrande reported its total debts rose in the past two years to about $340 billion.

 New World Development fell 1.9% and Sun Hung Kai Properties lost 0.7%.